anxta/TikTok-workplace-scenario/README.md

 - Organize tasks into milestones.
 - Create a project proposal for the team.

 Note: The project proposal can be seen in the files upload as [Activity_Template_Project Proposal](https://github.com/anxta/TikTok-workplace-scenario/blob/main/Activity%20Template_%20Project%20Proposal.pdf)
+- <a href="https://coursera.org/share/5db6d74462a3fbcddc478954909a668c"  > Certificate of this course  </a>

 ## Course 2 Get Started with Python
 ### In this course the main learning objectives are: